<?xml version="1.0"?>

 </link>

-<guid isPermaLink="false">german-word-of-the-day-die-waffenruhe</guid>
+<guid isPermaLink="false">german-grammar-tips-when-to-use-der-die-or-das</guid>

 </item>